redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 ## 1. long_short:
 _For US based investors._

-Classifies sales into short term or long term capital gains based on how long they have been held.
-An example illustrates this easily.
+Rebooks capital gains income into short term or long term accounts based on how long they have been held.
+Here is an example to illustrate.
 The plugin converts:

 ```
 plugin "long_short" "{
    'generic_account_pat': ':Capital-Gains',
    'short_account_rep':   ':Capital-Gains:Short',
    'long_account_rep':    ':Capital-Gains:Long',
    }"

 2014-01-01 open Assets:Brokerage